iam-peekay/personal-website/content/posts/2017-06-07_Between-the-Wires--An-interview-with-MooTools-contributors-33d764957575.md

 ---
+template: post
-title: "Between the Wires: An interview with MooTools contributors"
+title: 'Between the Wires: An interview with MooTools contributors'
+slug: /posts/between-the-wires-an-interview-with-mootools-contributors/
+draft: false
 date: 2017-06-07T17:43:17.005Z
-template: "post"
-draft: false
-slug: "/posts/between-the-wires-an-interview-with-mootools-contributors/"
-category: ""
-tags: [Web Development,JavaScript,Open Source,React,Web Design]
+description: >-
-description: "If you were doing web development in 2009, MooTools might very well not need an introduction!
-MooTools was a well-known JavaScript utility library for building “powerful and flexible code with its…"
+  If you were doing web development in 2009, MooTools might very well not need an introduction!
+MooTools was a well-known JavaScript utility library for building “powerful and flexible code with its…
+category: Interviews
+tags:
+  - Web Development
+  - JavaScript
+  - Open Source
+  - React
+  - Web Design
 ---

 ### Between the Wires: An interview with MooTools contributors